NYComputational Psychiatry Workshop

 When will applicants be notified of their acceptance?

-In-person Applicants were notified of their acceptance by September 27, 2024.
-If you were selected to participate, please register for the workshop at your earliest convenience by October 6, 2024.
+In-person applicants will be notified of their acceptance by October 10, 2025.
+If you are selected to participate, you will be asked to please register for the workshop at your earliest convenience by October 30, 2025.

 What is the workshop size?